opencog/learn/run/2-word-pairs/README.md

 -------------
 A quick overview:

+* `run-cogserver.sh`: Starts a guile shell, runs the atomspace, starts the cogserver in the background, and opens the storage database.

 * `run-shells.sh`: multi-tasking terminal server.
 Opens multiple terminal sessions with tmux/byobu, and starts the cogserver in one of them.
 Use F3 and F4 to switch to different terminals.